-B2.2.2 Management of institutional radioactive waste
+B2.2.3 Management of non-fuel cycle radioactive waste

-The management of institutional radioactive waste is done by IFIN-HH and ICN on the sites of the research reactors at Bucharest and Pitesti, in their treatment and conditioning facilities.
+The management of non-fuel cycle radioactive waste is done by IFIN-HH and ICN on the sites of the research reactors at Bucharest and Pitesti, in their treatment and conditioning facilities.

-The conditioned institutional radioactive waste is disposed of the National Repository for Radioactive Waste (DNDR) located in Baita Bihor and operated by IFIN-HH.
+The conditioned non fuel cycle radioactive waste is disposed of the National Repository for Radioactive Waste (DNDR) located in Baita Bihor and operated by IFIN-HH.

-The institutional wastes which do not meet WAC for disposal at DNDR are stored in surface storage buildings at the IFIN-HH site.
+The non-fuel cycle radioactive waste which do not meet WAC for disposal at DNDR are stored in surface storage buildings at the IFIN-HH site.